 - require a chartered professional accountant review financial statements before submitting them to the municipality or school board if they received or spent more than $50,000

-- third party advertisers participate more freely by changing advertising rules
+- third-party advertisers to participate more freely by changing advertising rules

 Formerly known as Bill 23, An Act to Renew Local Democracy in Alberta was passed in 2018 to update local election rules.